Change up your burger routine with a killer Smoked Lamb Burger with Rosemary Aioli!

 Slice onion and place into a clean mason jar.

 Place all other ingredients (except for the onions) into a medium pot and bring to a boil.
 Once it boils add the mixture to the mason jar.
 Let cool and put into fridge, can be made days in advance.
 Allow at least six hours in the pickling liquid for flavor.

 I just love pairing anything lamb with a red that has a fine balance between earthy and fruity flavors, like Pinot Noir (especially local Oregon Pinot).
 Now, not all Pinots are created equal.
 Some are light and fruity, while others are rich and pack a punch.
 I like those that do have a bit of weight to them, or at least can hold their own with the smoke and earthy and savory flavors you’re going to get out of these burgers.
 (The full review of this Pinot Noir by Van Duzer is coming this weekend).

-If you wanted something a little bigger with your burgers then you can easily choose perhaps a Rhône style wine with some Grenache, Syrah, or Mouvedre, or even a Spanish Rioja.
+If you wanted something a little bigger with your lamb burger then you can easily choose a Rhône style wine with some Grenache, Syrah, or Mouvedre, or even a Spanish Rioja.
 But I encourage you to not to go too big.
 Lamb alone has fantastic purity of flavors, and you don’t want to wash them away with too many competing flavors.

 *This post contains an affiliate link for the Thermapen Mk4 digital read thermometer.
 We only recommend products we use and love!
 And you can’t smoke meat to the perfect temperature without one!
 You can always be certain if you have a good thermometer and this one is awesome.

 For more tasty recipes, BBQ tips and tricks, check out the Recipe Index.0